 Yes, the interest rate on the mortgage is higher.
 However, if you drag out paying back your car loan, you might find yourself owing more than the car is worth.

 If that happens, you open yourself up to risk.
 What if you’re in an accident?
-The insurance payout will be for the current value of the car.
-If that ends up being less than the value of your loan, you’re responsible for paying the difference.
+The car insurance payout will be for the current value of the car.
+If it ends up being less than the value of your loan, you’re responsible for paying the difference.
 Not a situation you want to be in!

 Hopefully, you’re now feeling more confident about what secured and unsecured debt are and how to manage them.
 Here are the key takeaways: